A fake crisis has reached its (anti-)climax.

 My recent Dutch blogs about the 2008 presidential elections have stirred up some opposition.

-So it has been throughout the VVD's existence.
-While flip-flopping on issues relating to immigration, it has combined market liberalism with a socially liberal agenda, the latter including calls for the legalization of abortion and euthanasia, and the toleration of soft drugs and prostitution.
-In this respect, the VVD is little different from political parties on the Left, and the resulting liberal conformity on social issues in Dutch politics stands in direct connection to our self-proclaimed "tolerance" of less traditional lifestyles.
 The party's evident lack of American-style conservative influences manifests itself in this subordination of individual duties to individualistic rights.
 Its staunch secularism -- basically dismissing religion as an illiberal relic of the past -- has led the VVD to ignore the idea that liberalism can only be sustained in a society supported by Judeo-Christian and classical traditions.
 It is clear that it has given too much leeway to the liberal academia who saw marriage and virtue as mere products of oppressive social constructs, which in turn has reinforced the popular demand for new non-establishment politicians on the Right.

 1/08/2008